wes1350/wes1350.github.io/_posts/2020-06-15-6mospanishupdate.md

 By doing these things and spending the necessary time to finish the Duolingo tree, you should be able to get to an upper beginner/lower intermediate level reading-wise and be ready to start practicing speaking (e.g. on Italki.)
 You can of course begin speaking much earlier, but I ended up feeling like waiting until I finished Duolingo to start speaking.

 Side note: After finishing the Spanish tree, I started the Italian tree, because a) gotta maintain my streak, b) Italian is quite similar to French and Spanish, so it should be easy.
-Well, turns out the Italian tree is less well made than the French and Spanish ones.
+Well, it turns out the Italian tree is less well developed than the French and Spanish ones.
 The French and Spanish courses, though they have their warts, are generally pretty pleasant to use, but if you're learning a different language than these two, I'd suggest reading reviews on the course to see if people think it's well designed.
 Some are similarly well done, but if not, another app or resource might be a superior choice.
+As for Italian, personally I will consider switching from Duolingo if I end up pursuing it more seriously after reaching my Spanish goals, since I'm not a huge fan of the tree so far.
+Keep in mind that Duolingo updates their courses over time, so reviews might not always reflect the current state of a given course.

 #### Anki

 I'm currently about two-thirds of the way through both the Spanish-to-English and English-to-Spanish Anki decks, which are both enabled by default with the [5000 most common Anki words deck I'm using](https://ankiweb.net/shared/info/241428882).
+(Warning: a handful of the included images are... questionable.)
 By default, they are mixed together, so I do both directions at the same time.
 This is different than what I did for French, where I almost exclusively did the French-to-English deck.
 Doing both directions probably helps a decent amount with vocabulary retention and recall, but I don't feel like what I did with French was too much worse by any means.

 As for time spent each day, I've been doing 100 new cards (50 in each direction) every day for a while now.
 Early on, when I knew almost all of the words already from Duolingo, I would sometimes add in another 100 or 200 cards just to get through the easy portion quickly, which sped up the process a bit.
 Right now, I spend probably around 45 minutes a day working going through 500 or so cards a day, including repeats.
-This is pretty intense, but I'm pretty motivated to get through this Anki deck quickly enough so that I feel I have a solid enough vocabulary to rely on.
+This is pretty intense, but I'm pretty motivated to get through this Anki deck quickly so that I feel I have a solid enough vocabulary to rely on.
+Keep in mind that since I know English and French, I already sort of know a huge percentage of the words in the deck, allowing me to go through cards so rapidly.
+If you're learning Japanese, all bets are off.
 Below are a couple of screenshots of my Anki stats over the last month, if you're curious.

 {% include screenshot url="6mosspanish/anki1.png" %}